Mesquite police officer shot and killed after responding to disturbance call

 Mesquite, Texas – Law Officer previously reported on the critical condition of a Mesquite police officer after being shot in the chest.
 According to Mesquite Police Captain Stephen Biggs, the shooting occurred at approximately 1:40 p.m. in the parking lot of an Albertsons grocery store in the 1500 block of South Beltline Road, where the officer was called to a report of a disturbance involving two women.

 During the call, a man pulled a gun which led to a shootout with the 21 year veteran of the Mesquite Police Department.
-The officer, who has not yet been identified, was transported to Baylor Medical Center where he died a according to Mesquite Police Chief David Gill.
+The officer, who has not yet been identified, was transported to Baylor Medical Center where he died, according to Mesquite Police Chief David Gill.

 “This is a senseless act of violence that ripped a loving father from his family,” Gill told reporters in a news conference Friday evening outside the hospital.